 | Resume rater | Fast scoring snapshot for quick benchmarking | Quick “where do I stand?” checks |

-| ATS checker | Technical parse/keyword compatibility diagnostics | Ensuring your resume can be read and retrieved |
+| ATS checker | Technical parse and keyword compatibility diagnostics | Ensuring your resume can be read and retrieved |

 FAQ